jorge-ramirez-upm/RepTate/docs/source/developers/functionality.rst

   are done on the data before plotting them (see below),
 - ``n`` defines the number of series the view is plotting.

+For new unit-aware applications, prefer defining explicit axis metadata with ``AxisSpec`` instead of relying only on the legacy ``x_units`` and ``y_units`` strings.
+This lets the plotting layer convert view coordinates between canonical internal units and the currently selected GUI display units.

 In the line below, you can define the default number of view, i.e., the number of views that appear when you open the appliction.
 In case the new application would benefit from having multiple views